-- R600.10 This section includes requirements that prohibit firms and network firms from assuming management responsibilities or providing certain non-assurance services to audit clients.
-As an exception to those requirements, a firm or network firm may assume management responsibilities or provide certain non-assurance services that would otherwise be prohibited to the following related entities of the client on whose financial statements the firm will express an opinion: - (a) An entity that has direct or indirect control over the client; - (b) An entity with a direct financial interest in the client if that entity has significant influence over the client and the interest in the client is material to such entity; or - (c) An entity which is under common control with the client, provided that all of the following conditions are met: - (i) The firm or a network firm does not express an opinion on the financial statements of the related entity; - (ii) The firm or a network firm does not assume a management responsibility, directly or indirectly, for the entity on whose financial statements the firm will express an opinion; - (iii) The services do not create a self-review threat because the results of the services will not be subject to audit procedures; and - (iv) The firm addresses other threats created by providing such services that are not at an acceptable level.
+- R600.26 This section includes requirements that prohibit firms and network firms from providing certain non-assurance services to audit clients.
+As an exception to those requirements and the requirement in paragraph R400.13, a firm or a network firm may assume management responsibilities or provide certain non-assurance services that would otherwise be prohibited to the following related entities of the client on whose financial statements the firm will express an opinion: - (a) An entity that has direct or indirect control over the client; - (b) An entity with a direct financial interest in the client if that entity has significant influence over the client and the interest in the client is material to such entity; or - (c) An entity which is under common control with the client, provided that all of the following conditions are met: - (i) The firm or a network firm does not express an opinion on the financial statements of the related entity;

+- (ii) The firm or a network firm does not assume a management responsibility, directly or indirectly, for the entity on whose financial statements the firm will express an opinion; - (iii) The services do not create a self-review threat; and - (iv) The firm addresses other threats created by providing such services that are not at an acceptable level.